antimof/UxPlay/README.md

    be the final resolution you get.)   w and h are whole numbers with four digits or less.
-Note that the **height** pixel size is the controlling one used by the client for determining the streaming format; the width is dynamically adjusted to the shape of the image (portait or landscape format, depending on how an iPad is held, for example).
+Note that the **height** pixel size is the controlling one used by the client for determining the streaming format; the width is dynamically adjusted to the shape of the image (portrait or landscape format, depending on how an iPad is held, for example).

 **-s wxh@r**  As above, but also informs the AirPlay  client about the screen